poooyaaa/PetersenLAB/README.md

 **Computing electric fields from particle-derived charge densities**

-This repository extends a GPU-based Random Walk Particle Tracking (RWPT) code
-(**PAR²** by Rizzo et al.) from *neutral tracers* to *charged ions*.

-It also adds a **self-consistent electric field** computed from particle charge density and wall charge, and provides a bridge to continuum electrokinetic solvers.
+This repository extends the GPU-based Random Walk Particle Tracking (RWPT) code **PAR²** (Rizzo et al.) from *neutral tracers* to *charged ions*.
+It adds a **self-consistent electric field** obtained from particle charge density and wall charge via Poisson’s equation and supports both continuum-supplied and particle-computed E-fields.
+The implementation is GPU-ready (PyTorch + SciPy/CuPy) and is intended as a bridge between RWPT solvers and continuum electrokinetic codes.

 ---